kodekloudhub/community-faq/README.md

 **TIP**: You are strongly advised *not* to rely on a small laptop screen (like 13 or 14 inch).
 Your workspace will be extremely tiny, worse if you rely on scaling the font size up.
 A monitor of higher than HD resolution running at 100% scale and large enough that you can read the text is highly recommended.
 Anything less than full HD is seriously disadvantageous!
 On Macs, be sure to adjust display settings to "More Space".
 See the [image](#what-does-the-environment-look-like) further down this page.

 The Linux Foundation recommends 15 inch or greater display.
+For the best experience when doing performance based exams, use a 4K 16:9 aspect ratio (TV shape, as opposed to widescreen gaming) monitor although gaming monitors beneficial if the display *height* is more than 1080 pixels.
+MCQs are fine on any display.

 ### Can I use an external webcam?